Nesvilab/FragPipeAnalystR/README.md

 ## Installation

-We recommend to use [renv](https://rstudio.github.io/renv/index.html) for managing your R enrironment dependencies
+We recommend to use [renv](https://rstudio.github.io/renv/index.html) for managing your R environment dependencies

 ``` r
 renv::install("bioc::ComplexHeatmap")